2.1ǀ Clinical samples and RNA sequencing

 2.2ǀPublic data processing

 Gene expression data from GSE32894 (n=224) and GSE13507 (n=165) datasets were downloaded from GEO (http://www.ncbi.nlm.nih.gov/geo) as a series of matrix file format that was earlier processed by the original authors using the MAS 5.0 algorithm.
-IMvigor210 (n=298) with immunotherapy data and clinical information were obtained from the IMvigor210CoreBiologies R package.
 The latest TCGA data containing clinical features and follow-up information was downloaded using GDC API.
+The clinical data of the training sets (STPH and TCGA datasets) and validation sets (GSE32894 and GSE13507) are shown in Table 1.
 The representative immunohistochemistry (IHC) of genes in both normal human bladder tissues and tumor tissues were performed using data from the Human Protein Atlas (HPA) (http://www.proteinatlas.org/).

 2.3ǀ Establishment of prediction models and bioinformatics analyses